dentarg/auth0-blog/_posts/2018-01-10-what-is-data-security.markdown

 There are rules and regulations that govern what you should and cannot do with your business's data, and they can help lower your risks.
 Especially if you are dealing with sensitive information, looking towards these laws and guidelines will help give you a better sense of what is appropriate for your company.
 For example, companies in the medical field are likely required to follow [HIPAA requirements](https://auth0.com/learn/why-hipaa-compliance-is-vital-your-business/).

 You can also reduce compliance risks by following open standards.
 Take identity management, which has guidelines that are available for everyone to follow with the explicit purpose of being as safe and responsible as possible.
-Auth0, for example, is [OpenID Connect certified](https://auth0.com/blog/we-are-now-open-id-certified/), which means we follow the official OpenID specifications and have done the leg work to keep your data secure.
+Auth0, for example, is [OpenID Connect certified](https://auth0.com/blog/we-are-now-open-id-certified/), which means we follow the official OpenID specifications and have done the legwork to keep your data secure.

 To ensure that you have the least risk possible, be thorough in your investigation of the laws that apply to your company and the best practices that have developed in your field or for your concerns.
 This will depend heavily on industry and location, but it needs to be done correctly to ensure that your data security is as good as possible.